jupyter-book/myst-plugins/example/github-issue-table.md

 **Sorting**: Use `:sort:` with `column-direction` format (e.g., `reactions-desc`).
 Multiple columns can be specified separated by commas for left-to-right priority (e.g., `reactions-desc,updated-desc`).

+**Limit**: By default, tables fetch and show 25 items from the GitHub API.
+Use `:limit:` to fetch more (e.g., `:limit: 50`) or fewer results.
+This reduces API calls and helps avoid rate limits.

 **Templates**: Use `:templates:` to add custom columns with `{{field}}` placeholders, and include the template name in `:columns:`.
 Most core columns (title, number, author, author_affiliation, repo) auto-link.

 **Note**: Set `GITHUB_TOKEN` environment variable to use this plugin.